johanmz/MultiFMBerry/README.md

 Why does it need additional IC's apart from the MRR70's?
 -------------

-Since all transmitters  use the same I2C address (0x66), one ore more multiplexers (TCA9548A) are used to switch the transmitters before sending commands.
-Each TCA9548A can handle 8 transmitters.
+Since all transmitters  use the same I2C address (0x66), one ore more multiplexers (TCA9548A) are used to switch the transmitters before sending commands and RDS updates to the transmitters.
+Each TCA9548A has 8 I2C ports so it can handle 8 transmitters.
 One or more IO expanders (MCP23017) are used to read the RDS interrupt signals, this is the signal that the transmitter needs the next RDS block.
 Each MCP23017 can handle up to 16 transmitters.

 What do I need to build this?
 -------------
 * MMR-70 transmitter, two or more.
 If you want to control only one transmitter, it makes more sense to use the software and hardware setup from Tobias since it doesn't need the additional IC's.
-* Raspberry Pi (tested with 3B and 4 but see the limitations of the Pi4 in AUDIO.md before you start!)
+* Raspberry Pi (tested with 3B and 4 but see the limitations of the Pi4 in [AUDIO.md](AUDIO.md) before you start!)
 * TCA9548A, MCP23017 and AMS1117 breakout board(s) from AliExpress or Ebay
 * Soldering equipment (soldering iron and some solder)
 * USB sound card for each transmitter, the cheap "3D Sound" USB sound sticks from AliExpress work fine.
 * One or more USB hubs if you have more then 4 transmitters.
 You need a hub with Multiple Transaction Translators (MTT).
 The BIG7 from UUgear and the Waveshare USB3.2 HAT (5 port) work fine and have the same form factor as the Pi as a bonus.
-See also AUDIO.md.
+See also [AUDIO.md](AUDIO.md).

 The hardware is explained here: